Last updated on

 Here are some things you should also think about when determining the number of pendants or lamps that would be appropriate for a certain area.
 The first consideration is the size of each pendant.

 Generally, you want the dimensions to be small enough so that they do not extend beyond each side of a table’s length by more than 10 inches.
 But they shouldn’t be too large to be able to hang a desired number of pendants.

 Pendant Light Size

 The pendant light size should be based on the kitchen island size.
 After noticing an increase in the size of kitchen pendants and kitchen islands, it is important to know how to select the appropriate diameter of a light fixture properly.

 A rule of thumb is using 25% of the length of the kitchen island to find the right-sized pendant light.
-If the kitchen island is 10 ft or 120 inches long, search for a 30 inch or 1 ft diameter or square pendant.
-If you have a 5ft or 60-inch long island, and an ideal pendant would be no larger than 15 inches in width and height.
+If the kitchen island is 10 ft or 120 inches long, search for a 30-inch or 1 ft diameter or square pendant.
+If you have a 5ft or 60-inch long island, an ideal pendant would be no larger than 15 inches in width and height.

 Pendant Light Length